Grinning Tun Shell

 Grinning Tun, Malea ringens.
 Size: 4.6 cm (1.8 inches) x 3.3 cm (1.3 inches).
 Shell provided by the commercial fisherman of the greater Los Cabos area, Baja California Sur, May 2015.

 Grinning Tun, Malea ringens.
 Shell provided by the commercial fishermen of the greater Punta Chivato area, Baja California Sur, December 2022.
 Size: 17.2 cm (6.8 inches) x 14.2 cm (5.6 inches) x 10.9 cm (4.3 inches).
-Photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.
+Photographs and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Grinning Tun, Malea ringens (Swainson, 1822), is a gastropod mollusk that is a member of the Tonnidae Family of Tuns, that is known in Mexico as caracol barril and caracol bola.
-They are named for their aperture which looks like a large, toothy, smile.
-The shells are large, swollen and consist of five whorls, the spire is low, the aperture is large, heavily toothed, with a deep groove in the middle of the inner lip, and the exterior is sculpted with wide ridges that spiral down the whorls.
-The shells are brown, yellowish-white or white in color.
+Description: Grinning Tuns are named for their aperture which looks like a large, toothy, smile.
+The shells are large, swollen and consist of five whorls, the spire is low, and the aperture is large.
+The outer lip of the aperture heavily toothed, and there is a deep groove in the middle of the inner lip.
+The exterior is sculpted with wide ridges that spiral down the whorls.
+The exterior of these shells are brown, yellowish-white or white in color.
+The interior may be yellowish or reddish in color.
 Grinning Tun Shells reach a maximum of 27.0 cm (10.6 inches) in length and 22.2 cm (8.8 inches) in height.